The finest antebellum mansion in the Midwest

 After Rebecca suffered from an unknown illness in the last years of her life, and passed away in April of 1877.
 William almost immediately began an effort to part with his country estate, selling the 320 acre property including the mansion and all improvements for $14,500, a huge loss.

 Over the succeeding years the property changed hands many times and its condition began to deteriorate.
-At its lowest point in the late 1960’s and 1970’s hay and grain was stored in the ballroom while a tenant farmer lived in five rooms on the east and north side of the first floor.
-In 1980 the mansion and ten acres were sold again and initial efforts to save the mansion were undertaken by the new owners.
+The main problem was that the original roof was in place and began to leak, causing water damage.
+From the 1940's into the 1980's, only the five rooms on the east and north side of the first floor were occupied.
+In the 1980's the mansion and ten acres were sold again and initial efforts to save the mansion were undertaken by the new owners.

 Finally in 2012 the current owners began a complete restoration of the entire mansion, and today Linwood Lawn is once again as beautiful as it was in 1859.